 We’re dedicated to providing materials and resources for patrons of all ages and needs.
 We offer large print materials, unabridged audiobooks and Playaways and Nooks with accessibility options both in our building and on the Bookmobile.
-Our 3rd Floor Local History Room also houses an low vision machine used to enlarge the print of regular sized books and documents.
+Our 3rd Floor Local History Room also houses a low vision machine used to enlarge the print of regular-sized books and documents.
 Closed-captioned DVDs are also available by request.
 For questions, please contact Outreach Services at 630.685.4230.

 Bookmobile & Library Express Van